 4. Porous Hair

 Porous hair can become a big problem for girls who like dyeing.
-When the hair is too porous, it doesn’t hold on to the color so you need frequent touch-ups.
-In order to check if your hair is becoming too porous, you have to put a strand into the water.
+It doesn’t hold on to the color when the hair is too porous, so you need frequent touch-ups.
+To check if your hair is becoming too porous, you must put a strand into the water.
 If the strand sinks immediately instead of floating for some time, your hair is excessively porous.

 Constant heating can change the hair texture and make your locks prone to breakage.
 Meanwhile, it keeps them from looking great when dyed.